Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 </project>
 ```

-that specifies to use Java 17 and provides the dependency
+It specifies to use Java 21 and provides the dependency
 to `io-takamaka-code`, that is, the run-time classes of the Takamaka smart contracts.

 > We are using `@takamaka_version` here, as version of the Takamaka runtime